hosein2398/2do-cli/README.md

 ---

 ### Listing
-You can list all of files which have todos in current directory and select any one that you want by typing :
+You can list all of files which have todos in current directory and select any one that you want, by typing :
 ```
 list
 ```